1. Home

 With 68% of our products ending up in landfills, we waste resources, take up valuable land, and create environmentally unhealthy zones.
 Increasing our recycling rates will help our communities and the planet overall.

 Recycling materials into new products uses far less energy than creating new materials.
-It is estimated that recycling, composting, combustion with energy recovery, and landfilling of municipal solid waste (MSW) saved over 193 million metric tons of carbon dioxide equivalent (MMTCO2E).
+It is estimated that recycling, composting, combustion with energy recovery, and landfilling of municipal solid waste saved over 193 million metric tons of carbon dioxide equivalent, according to the EPA.

-That savings is equal to a reduction in carbon emissions that would result from taking almost 42 million cars off the road each year.
-Considering our low recycling rates, these are very impressive numbers, and increasing our recycling habits could make a huge impact on saving energy and waste management.
+That equals a reduction in carbon emissions that would result from taking almost 42 million cars off the road each year.
+Considering our low recycling rates, these are very impressive numbers, and increasing our recycling habits could make an even bigger impact on saving energy and waste management.

 Economic Benefits of Recycling